FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health

 INDIA On June 14, all New Delhi's shops and malls re-opened although bars, gyms, salons, cinemas and parks remain shut.

 Federally protected monuments opened to tourists on June 16.
 Some businesses in Tamil Nadu were allowed to bring back 50% of employees and salons and liquor shops reopened.
-Bus services remain suspended until June 21.
+Bus services resumed on June 21.

 In Bengaluru, the capital of Karnataka state, authorities allowed the partial reopening of businesses, though strict night and weekend curfews remained in place.
 From June 7, the state of Maharashtra allowed malls, movie theatres, restaurants and offices to open regularly in districts where the positivity rate has fallen below 5%.